antirez/gguf-tools/README.md

 Extracts a 7B model `out.gguf` from Mixtral 7B MoE using the specified MoE ID for each layer (there are 32 digits in the sequence 652...).

-Note that split-mixtral is quite useless as models obtained in this way will not perform any useful action.
+Note that split-mixtral is quite useless as models obtained in this way will not perform any useful work.
 This is just an experiment and a non trivial task to show how to use the library.
 Likely it will be removed soon, once I have more interesting and useful examples to show, like models merging.

+## gufflib API

+For now the only documentation is the implementation itself: see the gguf-tools.c for usage information.
+This may chagne later, but for now the library is under active development.

+The code is well commented, and the API so far is extremely simple to understand and use.

+## Limitations

+Many quantization formats are missing.

 ## Specification documents